- First-Day Attendance

 Cancellation of Student Health Insurance

 Students leaving the University to enter the military may receive a prorated premium refund.
-The student must contact the Health Compliance Office of University Health Services via email at email@example.com.
+The student must contact the Health Compliance Office of University Health Services via e-mail at firstname.lastname@example.org.

 Drop/Add or Changes of Schedule

 During the first four days of classes, individual courses may be added, dropped, or sections of a course changed.
 Students are financially liable for all courses appearing on their schedule after the fourth day of classes.
 To add courses after the first four days of classes may require the academic dean's approval.
 Courses dropped during this period do not appear on the student's transcript.
-Courses may be dropped through the seventh week of classes with the exception of mandated college preparatory courses, freshman composition, and courses involved in allegations of academic dishonesty; however, tuition charges remain.
+Individual courses may be dropped through the seventh week of classes with the exception of mandated college preparatory courses, freshman composition, and courses involved in allegations of academic dishonesty; however, tuition charges remain.
 Approval by the student's academic dean is required to reduce the academic load below twelve semester hours or increase an academic load above eighteen semester hours (to a maximum of twenty-one semester hours).
 Dean's approval for an overload or underload must be submitted to the Office of the University Registrar.

 A cumulative maximum of two courses may be dropped between the eighth and twelfth week of classes during the semesters in which the student has earned fewer than sixty hours of college credit; tuition charges will remain.
 A student may only drop one course after earning sixty hours of college credit and until graduation; tuition charges remain.
 In addition to courses involved in allegations of academic dishonesty, other courses may be designated by the dean as not subject to this "late drop" provision.
 Courses dropped during this period appear on the student's transcript with the notation "W." See the "Academic Calendar" in the Registration Guide for the semester specific deadlines.